Skip to main content

 Clean ports with a wire brush or pipe cleaner.
 Check for even flame distribution after cleaning.
 Replace if there are large holes or significant rust.
 Properly functioning burners are crucial for even cooking and grill performance.

-Heat Deflector and Flavorizer Cleaning
+Heat Deflector and Flavorizer Bars

 Exterior